ajaycs18/CN/lab2/router-config/observation.md

 ## Aim

-To configure a router and ping the gateway
+To configure a router, connect end devices, and ping the network devices

 ## Observations/Learning

 - Creating a topology and connecting 2 PCs to it on 2 different ports
-- Configuring a router's interfaces using `configure terminal`, `interface`, `ip address` commands. `no shutdown` to prevent the link from shutting down
+- Configuring a router's interfaces using `configure terminal`, `interface`(fa0/0, fa1/1), `ip address` commands. `no shutdown` to prevent the link from shutting down
-- Viewing PC config using `ipconfig` and pinging the gateway & other PC using `ping` command
+- Viewing PC ip configuration using `ipconfig` and pinging the gateway & other PC using `ping` command

 ## Images/Videos